rocketmlhq/rmldnn/docs/src/transfer_learning.rst

 (e.g., Dense), then the parameters for those layers cannot be transferred from a model trained on a dataset with different size samples.
 In this case, those layers have to be renamed in the network file and retrained with the new dataset.
-When loading the model, :code:`rmldnn` will warn about layers whose parameters cannot be transfered:
+When loading the model, :code:`rmldnn` will warn about layers whose parameters cannot be transferred:

 .. code-block:: bash